-Ah fall.
-The season of changing leaves, apple cider and pumpkin spice everything.
+Ah, fall.
+The season of changing leaves, apple cider, and pumpkin spice everything.
 But certainly not the time to buy a home, right?
 Wrong.
-Research shows that the last few months of the year can be a great time for a new home purchase.
+Research shows that in the last few months of the year can be a great time for home buyers to purchase a new home.
 Here’s why:

 Additionally, with fewer buyers, your real estate team may have more time – making you the center of attention.
 All these factors can lead to a less stressful, more enjoyable home buying experience.

 As the number of buyers dwindles, the ration of supply and demand shifts in the purchaser’s favor.
-This mean you may be able to get the home of your dreams for a lower price.
-Additionally, if a home has been sitting on the market all summer, sellers may be drop their asking prices in hopes of parting with the property before the end of year.
+This means you may be able to get the home of your dreams for a lower price.
+Additionally, if a home has been sitting on the market all summer, sellers maybe drop their asking prices in hopes of parting with the property before the end of the year.